-Every once in a while one of the birds would fly too close and be snapped up, fluttering desperately as the deadly poison took quick toll of its victim.
+Every once in a while one of the birds would fly too close and be snapped up, fluttering desperately as the deadly poison took a quick toll on its victim.
 The bird’s struggle lasted a few minutes before it hung loosely in the snake’s jaws.
-Sometimes the birds were swallowed immediately but frequently the mamba released its grip, placed its prey on the rock and inspected it with flicking tongue before starting the meal.
+Sometimes the birds were swallowed immediately but frequently the mamba released its grip, placed its prey on the rock, and inspected it with a flicking tongue before starting the meal.

-A change of diet was provided by a rock-rabbit which ventured too close.
-No sooner had it squatted down to scratch itself than one of the mambas slid from under the creeper, delivered a quick bite, instantly releasing its grip to await the effect of the venom.
+A change of diet was provided by a rock rabbit that ventured too close.
+No sooner had it squatted down to scratch itself than one of the mambas slid from under the creeper, and delivered a quick bite, instantly releasing its grip to await the effect of the venom.

-The rock-rabbit scuttled back to the crevice energetically as if it has not received a fatal dose, but the mamba waited with supreme confidence.
-After a few minutes it slid after its victim, dragged it from the crevice, checked to ensure that it was dead then grabbed its head and started eating.
+The rock rabbit scuttled back to the crevice energetically as if it had not received a fatal dose, but the mamba waited with supreme confidence.
+After a few minutes, it slid after its victim, dragged it from the crevice, checked to ensure that it was dead then grabbed its head and started eating.

 The neurotoxic venom interferes with the impulse transfer from nerve endings to skeletal muscles leading to paralysis.
 The signs and symptoms can escalate rapidly from a feeling of numbness around the mouth, to sweating, drooping eyelids, a drop in blood pressure, inability to keep the head upright, difficulty in walking, difficulty in swallowing (saliva running from the mouth) to where the patient stops breathing – and eventually without medical intervention, this will lead to death.

-Within a few minutes from a mamba bite there is numbness around the mouth that progress to relentless widespread muscle weakness leading to respiratory failure in 60-70% of cases.
+Within a few minutes from a mamba bite, there is numbness around the mouth that progresses to relentless widespread muscle weakness leading to respiratory failure in 60-70% of cases.

-Immobilize and reassure victim, who must lie down and be kept as quiet as possible.
-Apply pressure bandage immediately and immobilize limb with a splint to reduce spread of venom.
+Immobilize and reassure the victim, who must lie down and be kept as quiet as possible.
+Apply a pressure bandage immediately and immobilize the limb with a splint to reduce the spread of venom.

-Loosen but do not remove bandage if there is severe swelling.
-Take victim to hospital as soon as possible.
+Loosen but do not remove the bandage if there is severe swelling.
+Take the victim to the hospital as soon as possible.

 No person needs to die when bitten by a mamba if rescue breathing can be administered.
 Make every effort to get the victim to a hospital as soon as possible.